learn-static/digital-exhibit-lab/pages/project/overview.md

 In this project you will also be making selections, mining the archive to curate a small set of records relevant to the course research project.
 Your first act of curation is selecting your objects for digitization from the archives.
-We would like you to go further, enhancing the final *Mining the Archives* collection by selecting five items from U of I digital collections relevant to your research questions.
+We would like you to go further, enhancing the final *Digital Collection Module* collection by selecting five items from U of I digital collections relevant to your research questions.

 While digging into the existing digital archives, consider how this process is different than your experience working with the physical archives in Special Collections.